“Shh… Please stop always telling me to be quiet because you’ve had a hard day.

 Constantly telling me to suppress my emotions makes me want to cry.

 Don’t you know that I am still that baby?
 I am still your baby I am just bigger.

 This story was submitted to Love What Matters by Amy India McInerney of Mother to a wild child from England.
-The article originally appeared here.
-Submit your story here, and be sure to subscribe to our best love stories here.
+The article originally appeared on Facebook.
+Be sure to subscribe to our free email newsletter for our best love stories.